-I was born in Guatemala from “tico” parents and grew up in Venezuela.
-When I was 17 I came back to Costa Rica to get my college degree.
-I studied biology at the University of Costa Rica.
-When I graduated I immediately worked as an assistant in a project studying howler monkey population in Guanacaste.
-In 1991 and 1992 I worked in Monteverde as an assistant to the tropical biology and EAP-California courses.
-From 1991 to 1998 I worked as a professor in the ecological tourism career at the University of Costa Rica in Liberia teaching Costar Rican Fundamental Ecology and Natural History.
-In 1994 I made a study about the altitudinal migration of the Myadestes melanops (Black-faces Solitaire) and their relation with the abundance of fruits it feeds off of in the Atlantic side of the Cordillera de Tilarán in order to get my master’s in biology at the UCR.
-In 1999 I came back to Monteverde to work as a Field Biologist and academic course coordinator and have been living in Monteverde ever since.
-From 2002 till 2012 I spent my time taking care of my family.
-I work with bird ecology and I have a special interest in altitude migration.
-Currently I have a particular interest in researching about long term Climate Change effects in bird population in the Cloud Forest.
-I also coordinate the MOSI project. http://monteverde-institute-blog.org/environmental/mosi-monteverde
+Luisa was born in Guatemala from “tico” parents and grew up in Venezuela.
+When Luisa was 17 when she came back to Costa Rica to get her college degree.
+Luisa studied biology at the University of Costa Rica.
+When she graduated she immediately worked as an assistant in a project studying howler monkey population in Guanacaste.
+In 1991 and 1992 Luisa worked in Monteverde as an assistant to the tropical biology and EAP-California courses.
+From 1991 to 1998 she worked as a professor in the ecological tourism career at the University of Costa Rica in Liberia teaching Costar Rican Fundamental Ecology and Natural History.
+In 1994 she made a study about the altitudinal migration of the Myadestes melanops (Black-faces Solitaire) and their relation with the abundance of fruits it feeds off of in the Atlantic side of the Cordillera de Tilarán in order to get her master’s in biology at the UCR.
+In 1999 Luisa came back to Monteverde to work as a Field Biologist and academic course coordinator and have been living in Monteverde ever since.
+From 2002 till 2012 she spent time taking care of her family.
+Luisa works with bird ecology and has a special interest in altitude migration.
+Currently she has a particular interest in researching about long term Climate Change effects in bird population in the Cloud Forest.
+She also coordinates the MOSI project. http://monteverde-institute-blog.org/environmental/mosi-monteverde

 Mary has been a member of the Monteverde Institute staff for many years and has held many different positions.
 As such, she has a profound understanding of the role of MVI in the larger community.
 Originally from Turrialba, in the Cartago region of Costa Rica, Mary has traveled extensively in Costa Rica and has an intimate knowledge of the complexities of facilitating academic programs in such a ecologically, socially and economically diverse country.
 She is currently completeing her license to teach English as a second language and is a voracious reader.